ActualityAI/Financial-Analysis-chatbot-with-Chat-GPT-RAG-LlamaIndex-and-Langchain/README.md

 python embed.py
 ```

-You will probably get 2 warnings but no errors.
-You can ignore the 2 warnings.

 This will create 2 new sub directories containing embeddings created from the 2 PDF files which will be called apple_docs.DB and ms_docs.DB

 apple_docs.DB are the emebeddings created from the text of the PDF of Apple's most recent 10-K (Annual Report) and ms_docs.DB are the emebeddings created from the text of the PDF of Microsoft's most recent 10-K (Annual Report)